 Instant Pot Spaghetti made in the pressure cooker with ground beef.
 Spaghetti pasta noodles layered with tomato sauce, ground beef, onion, garlic, and parmesan cheese.
-A 7-minute spaghetti pasta beef meat sauce pressure cooker recipe for a quick dinner.
-A versatile recipe that can use uncooked ground beef, frozen ground beef, or frozen meatballs or no meat sauce at all.
+A 7-minute spaghetti pasta recipe for the pressure cooker served as the ultimate quick dinner.
+A versatile recipe that can use uncooked fresh ground beef, frozen ground beef, frozen meatballs or no meat but just a vegetable tomato sauce for a vegetarian meal.

 For a quick pressure cooker meat sauce and easy pasta dinner meal made with beef and marinara sauce, try my easy homemade Instant Pot Spaghetti from scratch recipe.
 I’ve included tips and tricks to creating the perfect Instant Pot 7-minute Spaghetti in just a fraction of the time it normally takes on the stove top.